-Oral airway, positive pressure ventilation device, epinephrine (or other vasopressor), corticosteroids, antihistamines and atropine, if any anesthesia is used.
+- ii.
+Equipment and Supplies Required - Oral airway, positive pressure ventilation device, epinephrine (or other vasopressor), corticosteroids, antihistamines and atropine, if any anesthesia is used.
 The equipment and skills to establish intravenous access must be available if any other medications are administered.
-The equipment and supplies should reflect the patient population, i.e., pediatrics, etc.

-No other assistance is required, unless the specific surgical procedure being performed requires an assistant.
+The equipment and supplies should reflect the patient population, i.e., pediatrics, etc. - iii.
+Assistance of Other Personnel Required No other assistance is required, unless the specific surgical procedure being performed requires an assistant.